ASO for Indie developers. Part 1.

 We add them to analytics.
 This way, we can enter all the popular queries that interest us and create a picture of our competitors.

-As for popular search queries, Trending Searches will show us trends and tendencies, free and paid categories, and the longest-lived and popular search queries.
+As for popular search queries, Trending Searches will show us trends and tendencies, including free and paid categories, as well as the longest-lived and most popular search queries.

-We can also look at data for any month and understand if there is any seasonality in popular queries - this will make it possible to predict and consider market influences on the optimization strategy.
+We can also examine data for any month to determine if there is any seasonality in popular queries.
+This will enable us to predict and consider market influences on our optimization strategy.

 App Keywords